Can't stop scrolling? Ideas from teens for curbing your social media habit

 "I have an anxiety disorder, and I have OCD," Lembke told Sen. Richard Blumenthal, D-Conn., in March 2022, during a roundtable hosted by the nonprofit Accountable Tech.
 "I was never warned that entering these online platforms would only amplify the things that I already struggle with."

-Meta global head of safety Antigone Davis said in a statement emailed to NPR that the company refers to research on social media and feedback from teens and families.
+Meta's global head of safety, Antigone Davis, said in a statement emailed to NPR that the company refers to research on social media and feedback from teens and families.
 The company has launched "more than 30 tools to support families," she says, including some "that allow teens and parents to navigate social media safely together."

 So here's what Lembke and other young people want you to know about how the apps work: